yuchen071/Feedforward-Classification-Network/README.md

 ```

 ### Arguments
 Custom network configs, weights, and image evaluation are available.
-Format examples are provided in the Appendix folder.
+Format examples are provided in the `docs` folder.

 Parser example:
 ```